Jonathan Roy: Music career

 Roy's album What I've Become came out in 2009.
 His second album, Found My Way, came out in 2010.
 He released his French-language debut album, La route, in 2011.
-The title track, a duet with Natasha St-Pier, received the most attention.
+The title track of a duet with Natasha St-Pier.

-Roy had a critically acclaimed role in the 2012 revival of the musical Don Juan.
+Roy had a rôle in the 2012 revival of the musical Don Juan.

 In 2012, his father helped him set up a meeting with 1980s pop singer Corey Hart, who runs Siena Records, an affiliate of Warner Music.
 Hart offered to sign him to his label after Roy performed a Teddy Thompson song for him at Hart's home in Nassau, Bahamas.
-Roy and Hart had a hit holiday release in 2016 when they duetted on the Chris Rea song "Driving Home for Christmas".
+Roy and Hart releasd a cover of the Chris Rea song, "Driving Home for Christmas", in 2016.

-In 2017, Roy released the album Mr. Optimist Blues on Siena Records, Corey Hart's music label.
-Hart executive-produced the album, and wrote three of the album's songs.
+In 2017, Roy released the album Mr. Optimist Blues.
+Hart executive-produced the album and wrote three of its songs.
 The Montreal Gazettes music critic characterizes the style as "easygoing 21st-century pop with a little light reggae thrown in for good measure.
 Think Ed Sheeran meets Paolo Nutini and then slap on Bob Marley’s greatest hits."
 Roy is based in Toronto.

+He frequently collaborates with Kim Richardson as a duet or backing vocalist.

-In 2023, he participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.
+In 2023, he participated in an all-star recording of Serena Ryder's single, "What I Wouldn't Do", the proceeds being donated to Kids Help Phone's Feel Out Loud campaign for youth mental health.